 2020-2021 Scholarship Information

 The University of Michigan-Flint on-line scholarship application is now closed for the 2020-2021 academic year.

 To apply for financial aid for Spring and Summer, students must register for courses by January 31, 2020 and have a valid processed 2019-20 FAFSA on file with the Office of Financial Aid.
 Students registering on or before January 31st will be given priority consideration for funding in addition to Federal Pell Grant or Federal Loan eligibility a student may have remaining.

-Please note that 100% of the student bill for the winter semester (tuition, fees, and housing) is due on or before December 15, 2018.
+Please note that 100% of the student bill for the spring semester (tuition, fees, and housing) is due on or before April 15, 2020.
 Be sure to check your financial aid requirements on the Student Information System (SIS) for any outstanding requirements.
 NOTE: Allow time prior to due dates for financial aid processing.
 Aid will not pay or reflect as pending immediately upon acceptance.